Possible San Francisco Earthquake Could Kill Hundreds, Expert Says

-Roughly 7 million people in the San Francisco Bay Area in California sit on or near what experts call a “tectonic time bomb,” according to the results of a US Geological Survey study called the HayWired scenario.
+Roughly seven million people in the San Francisco Bay Area in California sit on or near what experts call a “tectonic time bomb,” according to the results of a US Geological Survey study called the HayWired scenario.

 The Daily Mail reports the Hayward Fault, a 52-mile faultline that runs through the area, produces major geologic events roughly every 150 years.
 The last major quake along the fault, a magnitude 6.8, occurred in 1868 — 150 years ago.

 While Californians most fear the San Andreas Fault, which was responsible for San Francisco’s devastating 1906 earthquake, experts believe the Bay Area has more to worry about from the Hayward Fault, according to an LA Times report.
-With 7 million people living in the region, 2 million of those reside on the fault, and the fallout from a 7.0 magnitude earthquake could create terrible devastation and loss of life.
+With seven million people living in the region, two million of those reside on the fault, and the fallout from a 7.0 magnitude earthquake could create terrible devastation and loss of life.

 The Hayward Fault goes from the San Pablo Bay through Berkeley, Oakland, Hayward, Fremont, and Milpitas.
 The USGS study predicts the seismic event could cost an estimated $82 billion in immediate property damage and business loss and another $30 billion in fire damage.
 The area’s 1989 earthquake cost around $10 billion in damage.